1codehappy/laravel-workspace/README.md

 # Laravel Workspace

-An unique development experience using [Laravel](https//laravel.com) based on docker-compose lwsflow with the minimal settings to your local environment.
+An unique development experience using [Laravel](https//laravel.com) based on docker-compose workflow with the minimal settings to your local environment.

 You can customize everything here.
 Feel free to modify as you need.